OpenSIPS/sipssert-opensips-tests/README.md

 #### 01.auth-simple
 A basic stir and shaken authentication<br>
 It use a compatible Self-Signed STIR/SHAKEN Certificate [(info here)](https://blog.opensips.org/2022/10/31/how-to-generate-self-signed-stir-shaken-certificates)<br>
-:warning: This scenario use a specific version of [opensips](https://hub.docker.com/r/allomediadocker/opensips)
 :warning: This scenario use a specific version of [opensips-cli](https://hub.docker.com/r/allomediadocker/opensips-cli)

 #### 02.auth-diverted-cached